 In the first season, players step into the role of Lee Everett.
 Following the start of a zombie apocalypse, Lee crosses path with Clementine, an eight-year-old girl who is on her own after her parents went on vacation and left her with a babysitter before the outbreak.
-Lee becomes a father figure to Clem as they work to navigate this new world.
-He teaches her about survival and becomes her protector.
+Lee becomes a guardian and father figure to Clem as they work to survive and navigate this new world.

 Sadly, this does not last.

-Lee is eventually bitten by a walker, making his death inevitable.
+Lee is eventually bitten by a walker, making his death inevitable despite his best efforts (the player is given the option of amputating his arm in the hopes of slowing down the virus’s progression).
 It’s established early on that anyone bitten by a walker will die via the infection, and everyone reanimates after death no matter how they died if their brain is not destroyed.

 Lee tasks Clem (and the player) with a difficult choice: shoot him before he dies or leave him to turn.
 In either case, Clem is left on her own.

 Clem becomes the protagonist in future installments of The Walking Dead games.
-Players are able to watch her grow up into an honest badass and survivor.
+Players are able to watch her evolve from a child to a badass.

 In the second installment, one of the women in the group Clem finds herself in gives birth to a boy and dies shortly after.
 Clem finds herself in a mothering role for the child, named Alvin Junior (AJ).